Dumbbell vs kettlebell: which is the best home gym equipment?

 Admittedly, both the best dumbbells and the best kettlebells are capable home weights that can help you get strong and build muscle.
-That's all fine but when you have limited budget, a decision must be made whether you should buy dumbbells or kettlebells.
+That's all fine, but when you have a limited budget, you must decide whether you should buy dumbbells or kettlebells.

-It's no surprise that both types of home weights have their benefits and in this article, we listed three reasons why you should choose one over another.
-Of course, if you have a specific goal in mind, it is possible that neither of these type of weights are ideal for you.
-If you want to have a six pack, you are better off getting the best ab roller.
-Should you want to build a nice V-taper of back muscles, the best pull up bars can help you most.
+It's no surprise that both types of home weights have their benefits.
+Here, we listed three reasons why you should choose one over another.
+Of course, if you have a specific goal in mind, neither of these types of weights may be ideal for you.

 However, for most, getting a dumbbell or a kettlebell will be the most beneficial home gym purchase.
 Read on to find out which one is best for you.

 3 reasons dumbbells are better than kettlebells

 You won't see many bodybuilders curling with kettlebells: dumbbells are generally considered the most versatile gym equipment.
 With the humble dumbbell, you can train all muscles in the body and do it efficiently.
 Here are three reasons why you should choose dumbbells over kettlebells.

 One of the biggest issues with setting up a home gym is the lack of space in one's abode to store the equipment.
 Partners, unless they are into resistance training themselves, are probably not too keen on having fitness equipment laying around the house.